Homeopathic Treatment of Psoriatic Arthritis

 Psoriatic Arthritis

-It usually affects the people who are suffering from a skin condition called Psoriasis, which causes patches of red, raised skin with white and silvery flakes.
+It usually affects people who are suffering from a skin condition called Psoriasis, which causes patches of red, raised skin with white and silvery flakes.
 About 30% of people with Psoriasis are affected by Psoriatic Arthritis.

 Both, Psoriasis and Psoriatic arthritis are autoimmune conditions, wherein, the immune system becomes confused and attacks healthy parts of the body instead of protecting them against illness and infections.
 Both these conditions can affect people of any age group.
 The joints being the target of the immune attack, Psoriatic arthritis is characterized by swelling, pain, fatigue, and stiffness in the joints.